Grete Prytz Kittelsen: Post-war years

 Her foreign visits after travelling in the US were mainly linked to participation at exhibitions and conferences, often related to her engagement in the World Crafts Council (WCC), of which she was a co-founder and board member.

-In 1971 she married Sverre (Loe) Kittelsen.
-They divorced in 2002.
+In 1971 she married Sverre Loe Kittelsen who died in 2002.

 Grete Prytz Kittelsen died at age 93 in Oslo 25 September 2010.

 Works

 After the Second World War Grete Prytz Kittelsen was commissioned to renew a range of products in the family firm Tostrup, which she did in cooperation with Arne Korsmo.
 They created several new objects for use in the home that were adapted to new production methods and a more informal lifestyle.
 An example is the cutlery Korsmo from 1954, which consisted of relatively few parts, and was simple to produce by the help of a few working tools.
 Additionally, she designed jewellery inspired by abstract art of the same era.
 Many of them were manufactured in a particularly rational way.

 In 1957–1958 in cooperation with Paolo Venini, owner and director of the Venini Glassworks in Murano she developed jewellery in glass and silver that are considered among her most outstanding works.

 From the end of the 1950s she worked as a designer for the Cathrineholm factory in Halden.
 They built up a collection of objects in enamelled steel that became very popular.

 In addition, Prytz Kittelsen was active in scientific research.
-In 1950 she initiated a cooperation between The Central Institute of Research at the University of Oslo and Hadeland Glasswork in order to develop new, more affordable types of enamel.
+In 1950 she initiated a cooperation between the Central Institute of Industrial Research at the University of Oslo and Hadeland Glassverk in order to develop new, more affordable types of enamel.
 Her experiments in form, technique and materials constituted a kind of artistic and practical research.

 Impact and honours

-Grete Prytz Kittelsen had grown up with the ideals of the modern design movement, where simple and beautiful everyday objects should be made available for everybody.
-This, together with a strong technical interest and practical skill, became significant of her work.
-Both technically and formally her pieces were characterized by an ability to experiment and a modernity that made them original even in an international setting.
+Kittelsen had grown up with the ideals of the modern design movement, where simple and beautiful everyday objects should be made available to everyone.
+This, together with a strong technical interest and practical skill, became significant in her work.
+Both technically and formally, her pieces were characterized by an ability to experiment and a modernity that made them original even in an international setting.

-As one of the leading artists of the Scandinavian Design movement, Kittelsen received several awards and honours in the 1950s, including the Lunning Prize in 1952.
-At the initiative of Grete Prytz Kittelsen Norway was for the first time represented at the trendsetting Triennale di Milano in 1954.
+As one of the leading artists of the Scandinavian design movement, Kittelsen received several awards and honours in the 1950s, including the Lunning Prize in 1952.
+At Kittelsen's initiative, Norway was represented for the first time at the trendsetting Triennale di Milano in 1954.
 Here she was awarded with a Grand Prix for a large tray in enamelled silver.
 Later she achieved several awards at the Triennale.